NoorEldin-1/ZenderGo/README.md

 ### 1. The "On-Demand" Lifecycle (RAM Optimization)

 Traditional WhatsApp bots keep the browser open 24/7, consuming massive RAM.
-Zender introduces an intelligent lifecycle:
+ZenderGo introduces an intelligent lifecycle:

 1.  **Sleep:** After 5 minutes of inactivity, the Baileys socket closes.
 RAM usage drops to near zero.
 2.  **Wake:** When a campaign starts, the `SendWhatsappCampaign` job triggers a "Wake Up" signal.